mwestervelt/tomo-analytics/content/pages/about.md

         image: images/mar.jpeg
         subtitle: 'Co-Founder, CEO'
         content: >-
-          Mariel's background in software development and product management gives her the perfect mix of expertise to lead and influence her clients from both a technical and business lens.
+          Mariel's background in software development and product management gives her the perfect mix of expertise to lead and influence her clients from both a technical and business perspective.
         actions:
           - label: Linkedin
             url: 'https://www.linkedin.com/in/mariel-westervelt/'